 Now to the info.

-As you know, I was in Las Vegas last weekend where I presented at a conference that was dedicated to fitness business.
-The conference was full of presenters that talked about online and offline fitness business marketing.
+As you know, I was in Las Vegas last weekend where I presented at a conference that was dedicated to the fitness business.
+The meeting was full of presenters that talked about online and offline fitness business marketing.

 How Much Do I Study Fitness Business Marketing?

-Every week I am working on my understanding and technical skill when it comes to exercises and injuries.
-I read journal articles (make sure to check out 6 Must Read Journals ), work with clients, read key blogs and look for new exercises to help me out.
+Every week I work on my understanding and technical skill for exercises and injuries.
+I read journal articles (make sure to check out 6 Must Read Journals ), work with clients, read essential blogs, and look for new exercises to help me out.

-Also every week I spend equal or more time understanding fitness business with a strong focus on online.
+Also, every week I spend equal or more time understanding the fitness business with a strong focus on line.

-What I mean with online is blogging, Facebook, YouTube and other social media.
+Online is blogging, Facebook, YouTube, and other social media.

 If you want to get your hands on something fast that will help you out, this will: